 To craft individually-tailored battle suits that enhances the user’s own personal abilities and talents, that was Edram’s initial goal — but given the fact that the team had not been assembled yet, he had to scale down his ambitions and procure a single, unified series of five first generation suits, which he nicknamed the “Nightingale Series.”

-There are many lost mysteries of the Nasivern’s ancient technology that he would love to unravel and restore — fortunately, time is not a resource that he needs to concern himself with.
+There are many lost mysteries of the Nasivern’s ancient technology that he would love to unravel and restore — fortunately, time is not a resource that he ingenious heir of sin needs to concern himself with.

 LEAH SUTHERLAND

-Nicknamed by Cameron Bennett as the “smartest woman in the room” and with a natural talent for strategic forecasting.
-The young Leah is among the Intelligence Center’s new generation of analysts and certainly one of the brightest.
+Nicknamed by Cameron Bennett as the “smartest woman in the room,” and with an adept talent for strategic forecasting.
+The young Leah is among the Intelligence Center’s new generation of analysts, and certainly one of the brightest.

-Leah is also the only person that was able to do what many could not, catch the Rhapsody, a monumental feat that she, unfortunately, cannot boast about publicly, yet it doesn’t bother her at all.
+Leah is also the only person that was able to do what many could not: catch the Rhapsody.
+It was a monumental feat that she, unfortunately, cannot boast about publicly, yet that is something that doesn’t bother her at all.

-People are often difficult for the introverted woman — chaotic and noisy even, but numbers, patterns, plans, layouts, they’re all so clear to her, so beautiful, that’s where she finds order where others would see chaos.
+People are often difficult for the introverted woman — their often noisy behavior too chaotic, but numbers, patterns, plans, layouts, they’re all so clear to her, so beautiful, that’s where she finds order where others would see chaos.
 Her personality is a polar opposite of Cameron’s, she is extremely shy and silent, but able to come out of her shell when she’s working on what she does best.

 JAMES EXLEY